How to Remove Google Reviews

 Our goal is to help you maintain a positive online reputation.
 We’ll help you ensure your business is accurately represented on the world’s most prominent search platform, Google.

 When attempting to remove a review from Google, we recommend following the steps below in order.
-This will help maximize your chances of successful review removal:
+This will help maximize your chances of success:

 - Attempt to contact the person who posted the Google review to resolve the complaint.